lukebarhoumeh/Reconciliation/README.md

 # Reconciliation
 MSP HUB RECONCILATION TOOL

+The UI now embeds MSP Hub and Microsoft logos directly from application resources.

 ## CSV Normalization
 The application now uses `CsvNormalizer` to clean imported CSV files and `ErrorLogger` to store parsing errors and warnings.
 Validation errors are exported as structured CSV files for easy review.